TheRosettaFoundation/SOLAS-Match/README.md

 Create a user by registering with the app.
 This can be done  by supplying a valid email and a password.
 Once a user has been created you can create an organisation and begin to create projects and tasks.
-For more infomation see the videos tab in thw web ui.
+For more infomation see the videos tab in the web UI.